Associated Students of the University of Hawaii: Structure

 ASUH is based on the parliamentary system and the executive and legislative branches are combined into one general assembly (the ASUH senate).
 The President and Vice president are popularly elected by the student body and the President presides over the senate.
 The President appoints committee chairs with the approval of the ASUH senate.
 The executive members of the senate consist of the President, Vice-President, Secretary, Treasurer, and the four Senator at Large positions.
 In addition to the executive officers, 30 senators representing various colleges of the university make up the senate.
 The number of senators per college varies according to the population of the college, like the United States House of Representatives.

 The Student Court, which is appointed by the President and confirmed by the Senate, consists of 7 members.
 The Court has final jurisdiction in all matters pertaining to the ASUH Constitution and By-Laws and in all cases resulting from ASUH senate legislation.

 Elections

 ASUH elections are held three times a year.
 The General Election takes place once a year during the Spring semester in April.
 During the General Election, all seats are open for election.
 Special Elections may take place during the Fall and Spring semesters to fill any vacancies that occur in the senate throughout the year.
 All senate members serve one year terms.
-Elections take place online at each University of Hawai'i students' MyUH account to ensure a fair election.
+Elections take place online at each University of Hawaiʻi students' MyUH account to ensure a fair election.